-9.4.4 Video Award Submission Guidelines for Compass and Promote Awards
+9.4.5 Video Award Submission Guidelines for Compass and Promote Awards

-The submission process for this award may vary by tournament.
-The Compass and Promote awards are not offered at all events.
+The submission process for this award may vary by Competition.
+The compass and promote awards are not offered at all events.
 Please check with the tournament director for details.
 Winning videos will be submitted to FIRST and used to promote the higher values of FIRST Tech Challenge.
-Teams can also send their Promote videos directly to FIRST; however, these submissions will not be formally judged.
-If you'd like to send your Promote video to FIRST, please email ftcteams@firstinsires.org with the subject line "Promote Award Video".
+Teams can also send their promote videos directly to FIRST; however, these submissions will not be formally judged.
+If you would like to send your promote video to FIRST, please email ftcteams@firstinsires.org with the subject line "Promote Award Video".

-- The video must be submitted at least one week before tournament day.
-Instructions for submitting videos may vary from tournament to tournament.
+- The video must be submitted at least one week before Competition day.
+Instructions for submitting videos may vary from Competition to Competition.
 Please check with the tournament director for details. - Videos must be submitted in AVI, WMV, MOV or better format.
 Submission through use of a streaming service such as YouTube is not acceptable.
 Remember the winning video may be shown on a large screen during the awards ceremony.
 Teams should use the best resolution available for the final version. - Only one video submission per Team will be considered.
-Teams may submit new or updated videos at - Teams must have permission from the copyright owners for music used in the video and indicate this in their video.
+Teams may submit new or updated videos at each Competition. - Teams must have permission from the copyright owners for music used in the video and indicate this in their video.